 At first glance, this rude term may come across as, “what?”

 However, this term is slang.
-It is often used when speaking about a 3rd person who is less favorable.
-It can be said in a condescending and violent manner, putting the other at a lower status of the speaker.
+It is often used when talking about a 3rd person who is less favorable.
+It can be said in a condescending and violent way, putting the other person in a lower status than the speaker.

 4. Uzai (うざい)